OleMartinChristensen/MATS-planningtool/README.md

 See further documentation found under "Docs" in OPT (Operational_Planning_Tool) to learn how to use the OPT package.
 The docs are automatically generated from the source code by using the python package Sphinx.
 The documentation is saved in *OPT_Build_Extensive* and *OPT_Build_Simplified*, where the extensive one contains documentation about every part of OPT, including private modules and packages, while the simplified one only contains information about the public functions which are meant to be used by the user.
-To rebuild the documentation, simply run the Sphinx_CMD_File.bat in the anaconda prompt.
+To rebuild the documentation, simply run the Sphinx_CMD_File.bat in the anaconda prompt (requires installation of sphinx package).